We appreciate your patience while we work to update our website.

 2014

-Heather Penrod and Diane Wilson, Reseda High School, Los Angeles, "Global Warming in the West"
+Heather Penrod and Diane Wilson, Reseda High School, Los Angeles

-Michael Kennedy, Cantwell Sacred Heart of Mary High School, Montebello, Los Angeles, "Railroads: Economic and Cultural Significance across the Continents."
+Michael Kennedy, Cantwell Sacred Heart of Mary High School, Montebello, Los Angeles

-Mitch Askew, Flagstaff High School, Flagstaff, Arizona, and Molly Golden, Alpine Leadership Academy at Mount Elden Middle School, Flagstaff, AZ, "The Bisbee Deportation"
+Mitch Askew, Flagstaff High School, Flagstaff, Arizona, and Molly Golden, Alpine Leadership Academy at Mount Elden Middle School, Flagstaff, Arizona

 2013

-Heather Penrod and Diane Wilson, Reseda High School, Los Angeles, "Vital Signs vs. Homelessness in the American West"
+Heather Penrod and Diane Wilson, Reseda High School, Los Angeles

 2012